Pages

 S

 The Danish came to this area in 1676 but Danish colony was started from Gondalpara in 1698, which was at the south east corner of French territory of Chandannager.
 This place was known as Dinermardanga (দিনেমারডাঙ্গা).
 With the help from the French the Danes came to Serampore in 1755 with a farman from Nawab Alivardi Khan (born 1671, regent 1740-1756) of Bengal in exchange of Rs 1,50,000 or more.
 It was just a trading post back then under the Danish Asiatic Company.
-For a note, the Danes came to India in 1620, and founded their first trading post at Tranquebar (now known as Tharangambadi), ~120 Km south of Puducherry.
+For a note, the Danes came to India in 1618 and in 1820 they founded their first trading post at Tranquebar (now known as Tharangambadi), ~120 Km south of Puducherry.